ggomarr/parallelizer/README.md

 # parallelizer
 The function facilitates parallelizing tasks over multiple cores using the module multiprocessing.
-It sets up and launches the multiprocessing pool, starts the timer, reports the progress, and finally returns a list with the concatenated output of applying the function to the list.
+It sets up and launches the multiprocessing pool, starts the timer, reports the progress, and finally returns a list with the concatenated output of applying a function to the target list.
 If too long time goes by without making any progress, the function logs a warning, terminates the pool, and returns whatever output was collected until the multiprocessing pool got stuck.

 The function requires the tiny_timer class, which it uses to log the progress of the pool.
 The class can be found in the tiny_timer repository, and needs to be made available for the parallelizer to import.
 Adding the code that defines the tiny_timer class manually would also work.